roberddd/PF2B/docs/preferences/plant_library.md

 ## Library Cache

 To use the [Browse via Blender](../workflow/browse_via_blender.md) mode, a cache must be generated.
-See the [First time use & Importing cache](../getting_started.md#first-time-use-importing-cache) for instructions.
+See [First time use & Importing cache](../getting_started.md#first-time-use-importing-cache) for instructions, and refer to [What is the PF2B cache?](../support/faq.md#what-is-the-pf2b-cache) in the FAQ for more details.

 The **Presets Cache** and **Plant Thumbnails Cache** are required, while the **Preset Thumbnails Cache** is optional.
 If not generated, presets will be displayed as a list instead of thumbnails.